hamzamsalah/projects/README.md

 # Data Science Portfolio

 **Welcome to my portfolio repository!**
-Here, you'll find a collection of my data science projects focused on data analytics, visualization, and programming.
-Each project demonstrates my ability to turn data into actionable insights using tools like Python, SQL, Power BI, and Tableau.
+Discover projects showcasing my expertise in analytics, visualization, and machine learning techniques like predictive modeling, clustering, and classification.
+Using tools like Python, SQL, Power BI, and Tableau, I transform data into insights and recommendations to solve real-world problems.

 <be>